 Discussion

-Experiment 1 tested the cue-strengthening and relational encoding accounts of JOL reactivity by assessing whether reactivity patterns observed on forward paired associates would extend to mediated paired associates in cued recall.
+Experiment 1 tested the cue-strengthening and relational encoding accounts of JOL reactivity by assessing whether reactivity patterns observed on forward paired associates would extend to mediated associates in cued recall.
 Based on cue-strengthening account, providing JOLs would be expected to benefit forward but not mediated associates, as this account requires the presence of salient relatedness cues at encoding.
 A relational encoding account, however, predicts positive reactivity on mediated associates, as based on this account, the additional relational encoding afforded by JOLs should strengthen indirect relations between the cue and target.
 Overall, we replicated previous research showing that JOLs produce positive reactivity on forward associates but are not reactive on unrelated pairs (e.g., Maxwell & Huff, 2022; Soderstom et al., 2015; Rivers et al., 2021).
 Importantly, positive reactivity extended to mediated associates, suggesting that the mere presence of cue-target associations, even if these associations are indirect, are sufficient for JOLs to trigger positive reactivity.
-Thus, our findings in Experiment 1 support the notion that JOLs encourage process of cue-target relations, leading to a memorial benefit for related but not unrelated cue-target pairs.
+Thus, our findings in Experiment 1 support the notion that JOLs encourage processing of cue-target relations, leading to a memorial benefit for related but not unrelated cue-target pairs.

 Because positive reactivity on forward associates extended to mediated associates, Experiment 2 tested whether this pattern would occur when participants were tested via recognition.
 We selected this test type because Myers et al. (2020; Experiments 3 and 4) showed that reactivity patterns observed with cued-recall testing extended to recognition testing.
 Thus, our use of recognition testing in Experiment 2 provided a further test of JOL reactivity effects on recognition memory while additionally testing whether reactivity effects observed on mediated associates in the previous experiment would replicate.